I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal-_d3dhal_d3dextendedcaps.md

 ## Members

 `dvExtentsAdjust`

 Specifies the number of pixels required to adjust the extents rectangle outward to accommodate antialiasing kernels.

 `dvGuardBandBottom`

 Specify the screen-space coordinates, in pixels, of the guard-band clip region.
 The upper-left corner of this rectangle has coordinates (<b>dvGuardBandLeft</b>, <b>dvGuardBandTop</b>).
 The lower-left corner has coordinates (<b>dvGuardBandRight</b>, <b>dvGuardBandBottom</b>).
 Coordinates inside this rectangle but outside the viewport rectangle are automatically clipped.

 `dvGuardBandLeft`

 `dvGuardBandRight`

 `dvGuardBandTop`

 `dvMaxVertexW`

 Specifies the maximum W range supported by this device.
 This only needs to be specified in drivers that support W buffering (and therefore specify D3DPRASTERCAPS_WBUFFER in their rasterization caps).
 The units for W depth values depend on the running application.
 For example, the application might specify depth in meters.

 `dwFVFCaps`

 Specifies the number of texture coordinates that the driver can process.
 This value can be an integer in the range 0 through 8, where 0 indicates that the driver does not support texturing, 1 indicates that the driver can process only one set of texture coordinates, 2 indicates that the driver can process two sets of texture coordinates, and so on.

 A driver must be able to parse all texture coordinates present in the vertex data regardless of the number of texture coordinates that the driver actually uses.
 The driver should use the index provided with the D3DTSS_TEXCOORDINDEX value of the D3DTEXTURESTAGESTATETYPE enumeration, described in the DirectX SDK documentation, to determine what texture coordinate set to use when rendering.

 `dwMaxActiveLights`

 Specifies the maximum number of active lights supported by this device.
 This only needs to be specified in drivers that support hardware transform and lighting (and therefore specify D3DDEVCAPS_HWTRANSFORMANDLIGHT in their device caps).

 `dwMaxAnisotropy`

 Specifies the maximum valid value for the D3DRENDERSTATE_ANISOTROPY render state.
 If the driver's hardware does not support anisotropic filtering, the driver should set this member to 1.
 Setting this member to 0 represents an invalid value.

+`dwMaxStippleHeight`

+`dwMaxStippleWidth`

 `dwMaxTextureAspectRatio`

 Specifies the maximum texture aspect ratio supported by the hardware.
 This member is typically a power of 2.
 This maximum aspect ratio is provided as a measure of the texture's height in pixels divided by its width in pixels, or its width divided by height, whichever produces the greater result.
 For example, a texture that is 8192 pixels wide by 1 pixel high or 1 pixel wide by 8192 high is invalid with a display device that only supports a maximum aspect ratio of 4092.
 If the hardware is not limited in aspect ratio, <b>dwMaxTextureAspectRatio</b> is the larger of <b>dwMaxTextureWidth</b> and <b>dwMaxTextureHeight</b>.

+`dwMaxTextureHeight`

 `dwMaxTextureRepeat`

 Specifies the full range of integer (subfractional) bits of the postnormalized texture indexes.
 If the D3DDEVCAPS_TEXREPEATNOTSCALEDBYSIZE bit is set, then the number of times a texture can be wrapped is specified by this member.
 If the D3DDEVCAPS_TEXREPEATNOTSCALEDBYSIZE bit is not set, then the number of time a texture can be wrapped is given by the expression: <b>dwMaxTextureRepeat</b> * (<i>texture size</i>).

+`dwMaxTextureWidth`

+`dwMinStippleHeight`

+`dwMinStippleWidth`

+`dwMinTextureHeight`

+`dwMinTextureWidth`

 `dwReserved1`

 Reserved for system use.

 `dwReserved2`

 Reserved for system use.

 `dwReserved3`

 Reserved for system use.

 `dwReserved4`

 Reserved for system use.

 `dwSize`

 Specifies the size in bytes of this D3DHAL_D3DEXTENDEDCAPS structure.

 `dwStencilCaps`

 Specifies the stencil buffer operations supported by the driver or device.
 For further descriptions of the stencil buffer operations shown in the following table, see D3DSTENCILOP in the DirectX SDK documentation.
 Stencil operations are assumed to be valid for all three stencil buffer operation render states (D3DRENDERSTATE_STENCILFAIL, D3DRENDERSTATE_STENCILPASS, and D3DRENDERSTATE_STENCILZFAIL).
 This member can be a bitwise OR of any of the following values:
 <table>
 <tr>
 <th>Value</th>